Satisfied customer using the computer

 Customer Community

 One word is synonymous with successful customer communities: engagement.
 To make your customer community more engaging, gamify your approach.
 Incentivize customers to take part in discussions by showing a leaderboard.
 Customers receive points for answering questions.
 As points accumulate, the customer moves up the leaderboard.
 Alternatively, identify top contributors to your community.
 You might offer badges for accomplishments that customers can show off on their profiles.
 For example, if a customer answers five questions, they receive a badge.
+Trailhead is an example of how Salesforce has gamified product and skill learning for its customers and community.

 Don’t keep your customer service team on the sidelines.
 Instead, have them contribute to the conversation.
-Encourage agents to share expertise, ask questions, and join in on discussions.
+Encourage service reps to share expertise, ask questions, and join in on discussions.
 Track what customers are saying and jump in if there are issues.
 After all, communities help businesses surface trends and potential concerns.

 Some brands may choose to have discussion threads publicly available for key topics.
 In these cases, add SEO keywords and tags so that search engines index your community.